nrwl/nx/docs/shared/recipes/tag-multiple-dimensions.md

           "sourceTag": "type:ui",
           "onlyDependOnLibsWithTags": ["type:ui", "type:util"]
         },
-        { // we don't want our admin ui components to depend on router or other ui libraries "allSourceTags": ["scope:admin", "type:ui"],
+        { // we don't want our admin ui components to depend on anything except utilities, and we also want to ban router imports
+          "allSourceTags": ["scope:admin", "type:ui"],
           "onlyDependOnLibsWithTags": ["type:util"],
           "bannedExternalImports": ["*router*"]